oleggr/algorithmic_tasks/README.md

 # internship_preparation
-Tasks for preparayion to yandex internship
+Tasks for preparation to yandex internship

 ---
 ### Content